Meet the British Police Trying to Decriminalise Drugs

 A police officer holding a wrap on a stop-and-search operation in Soho (Photo by Tom Johnson)

-Did you know that the majority of police officers don’t get into the force to bust people for dime bags?
-While it might occasionally seem like that—especially if you had little else to do growing up other than smoking weed and saving up to pay back your bail bonds—plenty of cops are tired of fighting the War on Drugs, a battle they know full well they’re never going to win.
+Did you know that the majority of police officers don’t get into the force to bust people for ten bags?
+While it might occasionally seem like that – especially if you had little else to do growing up bar smoking weed in lay-bys and cultivating your collection of stop-and-search forms – plenty of cops are tired of fighting the War on Drugs, a battle they know full well they’re never going to win.

-In 2002, a group of American police who were fed up of making menial street arrests for petty drug offenses set up LEAP (Law Enforcement Against Prohibition), an organization that aims to bring together law enforcement and criminal justice workers who support a system of regulation and control of drugs that currently remain illegal.
+In 2002, a group of American police who were fed up of making menial street arrests for petty drug offences set up LEAP (Law Enforcement Against Prohibition), an organisation that aims to bring together law enforcement and criminal justice workers who support a system of regulation and control of drugs that currently remain illegal.

 Though it remains relatively small, LEAP’s UK branch has been operating since 2008, headed up by volunteer Jason Reed since 2010.
 Reed is a 34-year-old medicinal cannabis user from Kent who’s suffered from ME (also known as chronic fatigue syndrome) for 25 years.

 “I’ve had a fairly insidious legacy with prescription drugs, and they tend to make you seek other alternatives,” he told me.
-“Cannabis will put you back to where you need to be to be a functional human being.”
+“Cannabis will put me back to where I need to be to be a functional human being.”

 After meeting in a pub in King’s Cross, Jason put me in touch with three of LEAP’s UK speakers, two former cops and one former MI5 intelligence officer.
 I had a chat with them about why they think drug prohibition is failing.